American tourist, two Spaniards gored at Pamplona bull-run

 A further four bull-runners were injured, including another American, aged 48.
 Authorities did not specify their injuries, but participants are often hurt due to falling in the chaotic dash.
 All those injured were men; few women take part in the run.

 The gorings were the first this year at the festival, which started on Sunday and includes a daily bull run starting at 8 a.m.
-(0600 GMT) and usually lasts between two and five minutes.
+(7:00 a.m.
+British time) and usually lasts between two and five minutes.

 The animals taking part in the run are later killed by matadors in the bull ring, the final destination of the morning run.